fedluc/qupled/README.md

    necessary for the calculation of the static structure factor.
 The iterative solution employs [mixing](https://aip.scitation.org/doi/abs/10.1063/1.1682399]) and is assumed converged if the condition
   ||G<sub>i</sub>(x) - G<sub>i-1</sub>(x)|| < epsilon is satisfied between two successive iterations.
 Here G(x) is the
-  static local field correction, epsilon is a tolerance specified in input.
+  static local field correction and epsilon is a tolerance specified in input.
 The output of the code consists of:

   * One text file with the static structure factor